-Health care professionals are worried and concerned about the theft of private patient information.
-Since access to critical medication lists, diagnosis and lab results are not guaranteed, health care professionals feel security breaches undermine patient trust.
+Healthcare professionals are worried and concerned about the theft of private patient information.
+Since access to critical medication lists, diagnoses, and lab results is not guaranteed, healthcare professionals feel security breaches undermine patient trust.

-Another reason why cybersecurity of medical documentation needs a boost is that the current systems lack both the patient and physician perspective.
+Another reason why the cybersecurity of medical documentation needs a boost is that the current systems lack both patient and physician perspectives.

 Physicians tend to rely on health IT vendors for network and system security but there is little communication between the two.
 These insights can improve major cybersecurity efforts because these are those who are most affected by security breaches.
 Cybersecurity is a paramount patient safety issue.

 Tantamount measures need to be put in place to ensure the cybersecurity of medical documentation.